Admer456/slice-of-life/blog/misc/2026/06-06-kaldera.md

 There are "introductory" samples which narrowly focus on specific API functionalities and stuff, there's a self-contained "hello triangle" example, and then there are more high-level examples (model loading, transparency, multithreaded drawcalls...).

+More to come, of course. :3

 ## Design

 There are two layers: the base API and the abstractions.
 The base API is mostly just Vulkan objects in a thin but comfy wrapper, an allocator abstraction and some basic utilities.
+It's somewhat comparable to Vulkan-Hpp but in C#.

 So, the base API has these types, together with their `*Options`:
 * `Instance`